anelguel/Gradebook/src/Gradebook/notes/Module8.md

 * The second parameter is some form of event arguments.
 * An event, like a field or a method or property, can be a member of a class.

+### Subscribing to an Event
+* You may rarely use delegates.
+Xamarin Forms or WPF frameworks do use delegates a lot because every UI interaction becomes an event.
+* You "subscribe" or listen to an event.